coreywhitemagic/Improv-Readings/README.md

 💡 What It Does

 The program selects words at random from a curated list of 945 words.
-These words can be combined in endless ways to inspire personalized, meaningful readings.
+The words can be combined in endless ways to inspire personalized, meaningful readings.

 <br>